r3muxd/MonoGame/Documentation/tutorials/CP_Customizing.md

 Content Importer

-*   A game asset created by a DCC tool is available only in a format unsupported by a XNA Game Studio standard Content Importer.
+*   A game asset created by a DCC tool is available only in a format unsupported by a MonoGame standard Content Importer.

 1. [Content Document Object Model](CP_DOM.md) (DOM) object that can be consumed by a standard Content Processor.
 2. A custom object that must be consumed by a custom Content Processor.